 You may have one or more of these symptoms.
-Symptoms that are worse during the night or with exercise can mean that asthma is getting worse.
+Symptoms that are worse during the night or with exercise can mean that your asthma is getting worse.

 There is no single cause of asthma, but certain factors may increase the likelihood of developing it.
 These include genetic factors and the environment.

-Genes play a key role here as many people who develop asthma have a parent who also sufferers from the condition.
+Genes play a key role here as many people who develop asthma have a parent who also suffers from the condition.
 It is believed that even though you may be predisposed to asthma, it will only manifest itself if exposed to an asthma trigger.

 What can trigger asthma?

 A trigger is anything that irritates the airways and brings on the symptoms of asthma.
 These differ from person to person and people with asthma may have several triggers.
 Common triggers include house dust mites, animal fur, pollen, tobacco smoke, exercise, cold air and chest infections.
 When you come into contact with a trigger, asthma causes the tubes inside your lungs to narrow, preventing air from moving in and out of your lungs as it should do.
 Narrowing air passages cause sufferers to wheeze and cough as they gasp for breath.

 Reliever inhalers (quick relief inhalers) are taken to relieve asthma symptoms quickly.
 The inhaler usually contains a medicine called a short-acting beta2-agonist and is normally used when you feel the symptoms of asthma coming on.
 It works by relaxing the muscles surrounding the narrowed airways.
 This allows the airways to open wider, making it easier to breathe again.